 Here is a page on which atheist parents and teenagers are talking about how to treat children.
 The discussion began with someone complaining about teenage girls, and includes comments from people who think that more discipline is called for, but a couple of posters mention TCS, and a couple of others seem to advocate a more TCS approach.

-UPDATE: Elliot thinks the above should have been worded much more strongly, like this:
+UPDATE: One person thinks the above should have been worded much more strongly, like this:

 This is another interesting Popperian take on educational theory.
 (It is not clear whether the author is aware of TCS or not, but she is aware of Roland Meighan, who does know about us.)
 There is lots to discuss here!

 Here is a marvellous piece about how one TCS person, Kristel Nybondas, came to realise that a shift had occured in her thinking and in her life.
 What she says about noticing that she had changed her mind about some things that she had previously been finding difficult will ring true to many TCS parents.
 It is abolutely not about self-sacrificing and pretending that they are not (far from it!); what Kristel is referring to is a genuine change of perspective, a genuine change of mind.

 Now, why is playing video games good for you?
 They provide a unique learning environment.
 They provide something which for most of human history was not available, namely, an interactive complex entity that is accessible at low cost and zero risk.

 However, there is one kind of video game that users typically find rather boring, namely the self-proclaimed educational games:

 Of the three games in the math title, “DigiHog Drop” is easily the most challenging.
 Players must make complete equations using little creatures marked with numbers.
 “Asteroid Smash” is a moderately mindless arcade game where players shoot asteroids that are labeled with solutions to various equations.
 In “Galactic Pinball,” players use the arrow keys to roll a ball into a hole that corresponds with the answer to a math question.